 Stretton Health Equity

-The Stretton Health Equity leads high quality scholarship on the social and economic determinants of health and health equity.
+Stretton Health Equity leads high quality scholarship on the social and economic determinants of health and health equity.

 Its researchers conduct highly relevant research that informs practice and policy development in 最新糖心Vlog and overseas, in relation to the promotion of population mental and physical health and health equity, and the reduction of social and economic exclusion.

 Stretton Health Equity鈥檚 research focus is on听what can be done about the underlying factors that determine the distribution of health and well-being outcomes.
 We produce research knowledge on why health inequities exist, what can be done about them and how population health overall can be improved.
 Our research includes that on primary health care, the commercial determinants of health, Health in All Policies, and assessment of policies in a range of areas including housing, urban planning, trade and social welfare in terms of their health and wellbeing impacts.
-We receive funding from the ARC and NHMRC and government agencies including Wellbeing SA.
+We receive funding from the ARC and NHMRC and government agencies.

 For more information, contact the Stretton Health Equity Program Director, Professor Fran Baum AO.